 ProActive physiotherapists are your Edmonton cupping therapy specialists.
-So now your pain may be relieved with one of our cupping sessions.
+A cupping session can relieve your pain.

 Have you heard about the healing properties of cupping?

 It has been around for centuries.
-While the popularity of cupping therapy has significantly increased in the past recent years, it isn’t a new practice.
-In fact, it was originally used by the ancient Chinese, Egyptian, and Middle Eastern cultures.
+While the popularity of cupping physiotherapy has significantly increased in the past recent years, it isn’t a new practice.
+The ancient Chinese, Egyptian, and Middle Eastern cultures used cupping.

-Cupping is an ancient form of alternative medicine that is performed by placing cups on the skin, in order to create suction.
+Cupping is an ancient form of alternative medicine that is performed by placing cups on the skin, to create suction.

 Today, it is used as a way to relieve pain, promote relaxation, enhance blood flow, and ease inflammation.

-What does a Edmonton cupping Therapy session look like?
+What does an Edmonton cupping Therapy session look like?

 Our Edmonton cupping therapy physiotherapist will begin by placing a flammable substance (such as alcohol or herbs) into the cup and setting it on fire.

-Once the fire subsides, the cup will be placed upside down onto your skin.
+The physiotherapist will place the cup upside down on your skin after the fire subsides.
 As the air in the cup begins to cool, it creates a vacuum, causing the skin to rise and blood vessels to expand.

 In some more modern practices, rubber pumps will be used instead of fire to create the vacuum, and silicone cups are sometimes used to create a massage effect.